 Ranged attacks underwater

 A ranged weapon attack has its range reduced to 1/4 the weapon’s normal range.
 A thrown weapon has its range reduced by half.
 Even against a target within normal range, the attack has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown such as a spear, trident, dart, or a similar weapon of your GM’s choice.

 Characters swimming, floating, or treading water on the surface, or wading in water at least chest deep, have three-quarters cover (+4 bonus to Defense and Reflex saving throws) from opponents on land.
 A completely submerged creature has total cover against opponents on land.

 Nonmagical fire (including alchemist’s fire) does not burn underwater.
 Spells or spell-like effects with the fire descriptor create a bubble of steam instead of its usual fiery effect, and creatures and objects that are fully immersed in water have resistance to fire damage.

 Some spells that require you to speak may not function underwater, subject to GM discretion.

-A strong wind (rare) imposes disadvantage on ranged weapon attack rolls and Perception checks that rely on hearing.
+A strong wind (at least 30 kilometers per hour) imposes disadvantage on ranged weapon attacks and Perception checks that rely on hearing.
 A strong wind also extinguishes open flames, disperses fog, and makes flying by nonmagical means nearly impossible.
 A flying creature in a strong wind must land at the end of its turn or fall.